yanghengtang/tp/docs/UserGuide.md

 ### Adding a medical condition to a patient : `add_tag_p`

-Allow you to add a medical condition to a specified patient in the system.
+Allows you to add a medical condition to a specified patient in the system.

 **Format**: `add_tag_p INDEX t\MEDICAL_CONDITION`